 “Couples therapy can be a great way to learn how to communicate better with others,” Dr. Ananda said.
 “It can also clarify problem areas where couples can make healthy changes for themselves and their relationship.
 It helps couples feel empowered to take responsibility for their happiness rather than victimized by their relationship woes.”

-If you’re exploring how couples or marriage therapy might help you address an addiction or mental health problem, reach out to us today to learn more.
+Someone who displays the good traits of a marriage counselor traits can provide the support you need to work together through these challenges.
+To learn how couples or marriage therapy might help you address an addiction or mental health problem, contact us today.
 At FHE Health, we’ve helped many couples successfully tackle these issues with treatment and therapy.